-A Kitchen and Patio Find Renewal as One
+A Galley Kitchen and Patio Remodel Are Renewed as One

-A family reenergizes their galley kitchen—and adds an extension!
+A family reenergizes the back of their home—and adds an extension

 “After” photos by Pixy Interiors for Sweeten

-They wanted to create a “comfy, modern kitchen that still matched the period feel in the rest of the house, while providing more storage and better flow.”
+They wanted to create a “comfy, modern kitchen that still matched the period feel in the rest of the house while providing more storage and better flow.”
 The kitchen also had a drafty door to the patio, which they never used because of its impractical location.
 An interior designer friend, Suzy Leon of Suzy Leon Design, Ltd., made suggestions, and one thing led to another—taking the homeowners from a kitchen remodel to a full-blown extension project.
-Laura and Tim posted their project to Sweeten, and chose this Sweeten contractor to perform the work.
+Laura and Tim posted their project to Sweeten to be connected with vetted remodeling firms who worked in her Queens neighborhood.
+They then chose their Sweeten contractor to perform the work.

 The cabinets have Shaker-style fronts in a minty green, which “matches the feel of the old house but is also clean and modern at the same time.”
 A tall pantry cabinet opens to reveal a column of drawers for optimal food storage.
 The white quartz countertop lightens up the space, and an enormous sink means there’ll be enough room for even the largest pots.
 The oversized undercounter sink has an instant hot faucet, disposal, and stainless steel finish to match the appliances.
 At one end, a wine fridge provides extra space for beverages next to the refrigerator.

 “The kitchen came out beautifully!
 We love the new flow, the light, and the extra space.”
 Laura reports that the extension is a lovely addition to the house where guests naturally gravitate, and the skylights add light and fresh air.
 Moving the doorway between the dining room and kitchen improved the flow to the basement.